SEBSarDev/FT_MALLOC/README.md

 gcc mytest.c
 ./run_linux.sh ./a.out
 ```
-make will compile librairie, then compile our test (but you can use an other program if you want)
+"make" will compile librairie, then  "gcc mytest.c" will compile our test program (but you can use an other one if you want).
-./run_linux.sh will place our librairie instead of default malloc librairie, so when we run imediatly ./a.out, it wil use out malloc.
+Finaly "./run_linux.sh ./a.out" will place our librairie instead the default malloc librairie, so when we run imediatly ./a.out, it will use our malloc.

 For explanation and useful links, please see the Ressources repository.